TalkingSkunk/Debugging/README.md

 **What was the problem?**
 - The HTML, prior to the execution of our project, was not up to par with Accessibility Standards.
-  - The index.html was missing semantic elements, and only had <div> tags.
+  - The index.html was missing semantic elements, and only had &lt;div&rt; tags.
 - the CSS file had too many redundancies that could have been simplified to make the code looks cleaner and shorter.

 **What would be the foreseeable consequences of the problem?**